-In recent years, DOK.fest München has seen an enormous increase in the number of audiences, which goes far beyond the usual potential of the regular exploitation of documentaries in the cinema.
+In recent years, DOK.fest München has seen an enormous increase in the number of audiences, which goes far beyond the usual potential of the regular distribution of documentaries in the cinema.
 There are two reasons for this: On the one hand, DOK.fest München offers all the attractions of such an event, a carefully curated and exclusive film programme: series, competitions and awards, accompanied by film talks with guests from all over the world.
 On the other hand, the festival succeeds in winning over various specific target groups with a high level of commitment and individual approach.

 Due to the measures taken to stem the spread of the corona virus, DOK.fest München 2020 cannot take place regularly at the familiar venues this year and is venturing into the net with an online edition.
 The key questions are the significance and success of this project and the lessons that can be learned for the industry in the event of success or failure.

 Only cinema can do what cinema can do.

 Anyone who has ever experienced the opening of DOK.fest München at the Deutsches Theater with us is enriched by a film experience and knows about the pure energy that arises when 1,500 people share emotional moments together, laugh or are touched.
 Year after year, the documentary film proves in this hall that it is both a documented reality and a cinematic experience.
 Unfortunately, no cinema would be helped if DOK.fest München were to be cancelled.
 The online edition of the festival is not a statement against the art of film in the cinema, but a sign of life for these extraordinary documentary films in general, which would not be seen anywhere beyond the festival.

 Video killed the Radio Star.